Silent Hill (film): Plot

 Rose Da Silva and her husband Christopher are disturbed by their adopted daughter Sharon's constant sleepwalking and nightmares about Silent Hill, a town in West Virginia that was abandoned in the 1970s due to a massive coal seam fire.
 Desperate for a solution, Rose takes Sharon on a trip to Silent Hill to find answers.
 Her erratic behavior concerns police officer Cybil Bennett when they encounter her at a gas station en route.
-As they enter Silent Hill, a girl steps out into the road, causing Rose to crash and blackout.
+As they enter Silent Hill, a girl steps out into the road, causing Rose to crash and black out.
 She awakens in the fog-shrouded dimension of Silent Hill, and realizes that Sharon is missing.

 Searching the town for Sharon, Rose pursues the girl she encountered prior to the crash, who resembles Sharon.
-At various points, the town suddenly transitions into a nightmarish world inhabited by inhuman monsters, including the fearsome Pyramid Head.
+At various points, the town suddenly transitions into a nightmarish world inhabited by inhuman monsters, including the fearsome Red Pyramid.
 Cybil encounters and tries to arrest Rose, but while attempting to bring her to the local station, they realize they are trapped, all roads out of town ending in a mysterious cliff.
 Rose encounters many other inhuman creatures and learns of Alessa Gillespie, a young girl burned as a witch by the Brethren, the town's fanatical Manichean cult.
 Her mother Dahlia wanders the streets as an outcast, guilt-ridden over her negligence that led to Alessa's suffering.
 In the real world, Christopher searches the abandoned town with policeman Thomas Gucci, but they find nothing: the town appears to them simply as a dilapidated, abandoned place devoid of fog or creatures.
 Gucci later reveals he lived in Silent Hill and saved Alessa from the fire.
 He encourages Christopher to end his futile search.